ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 #### Network prerequisite to expose your Load Balancers publicly
 If you plan to expose your Load Balancer publicly, in order to attach a [FloatingIP](https://www.ovhcloud.com/en-gb/public-cloud/floating-ip/) to your Load Balancer, it is mandatory to have an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) (an OpenStack router) deployed on the subnet hosting your Load Balancer.
-If it does not exist when you create your first [Public Cloud Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/), it will be automatically created.
+If it does not exist when you create your first [Public Cloud Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/), a S size Managed Gateway will be automatically created.
 That is why we do recommend to deploy your MKS clusters on a network and subnet where an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) can be created manually/automatically ([Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/)) or already exist.

 For existing/already deployed clusters, if: